Impeachment trial of Bill Clinton: Planning for the trial

 Between December 20 and January 5, Republican and Democratic Senate leaders negotiated about the pending trial.
 Disagreement arose as to whether to call witnesses.
 This decision would ultimately not be made until after the opening arguments from the House impeachment managers and the White House defense team.
 On January 5, Majority Leader Trent Lott, a Republican, announced that the trial would start on January 7.

 There was some discussion about the possibility of censuring Clinton instead of holding a trial.
 This was an idea that had been championed by Republican retired former Senate majority leader Bob Dole (who had been Clinton's Republican opponent in the 1996 United States presidential election), and which some Senate Democrats to embraced as an alternative to an impeachment trial.
 Dole's own specific idea for how a censure would look was to have a censure passed and have Clinton then sign it himself in the presence of congressional leaders, the Vice President, Cabinet members, and the justices of the Supreme Court.

 Officers of the trial

 Presiding officer

 The chief justice of the United States is cited in Article I, Section 3, Clause 6 of the United States Constitution as the presiding officer in an impeachment trial of the President.
 As such, Chief Justice William Rehnquist assumed that role.
 Rehnquist was a passive presiding officer, once commenting on his service as presiding officer of the trial, "I did nothing in particular, and I did it very well."
 Rehnquist won praise from senators and from legal analysts for being a neutral-acting presiding officer.

+One matter which Rehnquist did make a ruling on as presiding officer was to urge those arguing before the senate to refrain from referring to the senators as being a "jury".
+Senator Tom Harkin had objected to the use of the term "jurors".
+Agreeing with Harkin's position over the counter-position presented by the House impeachment managers (prosecutors), Rehnquist ruled, "The chair is of the view that the senator from Iowa's objection is well taken, that the core - the Senate is not simply a jury.
+It is a court in this case.
+And therefore, counsel should refrain from referring to the senators as jurors."
+This indicated a belief that the senators collectively take on a role that is perhaps more akin to a judge than to a jury.

-Coincidentally, in 1992, Rehnquist had authored Grand Inquests, a book analyzing both the impeachment of Andrew Johnson and the impeachment of Samuel Chase.
+In 1992, Rehnquist had authored Grand Inquests, a book that had analyzed both the impeachment of Andrew Johnson and the impeachment of Samuel Chase.